A guide to creating databases using Postgres - (r)

 For a database to be created, simply click to Create Database link.
 Create Database link:

-Name your database and clients and then click save them. save button.
+and then click save them. save button.

-Then, verify that you've successfully created your database for your customer Database by clicking on the Server link.
-This is how:
+Then, verify that you've successfully created your database for your customer

-You'll see the customer database in the meantime.
-Click the customers button to join it.
+database in the meantime.
+Click the customers

 You can see that there are no tables within the database.
 Click to click the button that will create a table link to make an entirely new table.
-Its name is the Locations.
+Its name is the Locations

 Input the correct columns that are in line with the photo below.
 Click to save. save button

-It is feasible to connect the table inside your database client's database:
+It is feasible to connect the table inside your database client's

 Use the Server link again to view every database you have.
 You must tick the box for your customers.
-This checkbox allows you to delete the database of your customers. checking box for customers databases will allow you to click the drop button.
-Simply click to drop to wipe the database.
-The confirmation you receive will confirm the deletion of the database:
+This checkbox allows you to delete the database of your customers. checking box for customers

 Summary